abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 - `IIdentityDbContext`
 - `IIdentityServerDbContext`

 in order to use these module db contexts as combined single db context.
 However DI container must also dynamically inject **IdentityServiceDbContext** whenever `IIdentityDbContext` or `IIdentityServerDbContext` is requested.
-The configuration under `ConfigureServices` provides the runtime database replacement
+The configuration under `ConfigureServices` provides the runtime database replacement:

 ```csharp
 context.Services.AddAbpDbContext<IdentityServiceDbContext>(options =>